-The Tuesday bird walk on June 23, 2015 will be going to the Plummer Road side of the Englishman River in Parksville.
+The Tuesday Bird Walk went to the Shelly Road side of the Englishman River Estuary in Parksville.

 The morning was bright and sunny and the winds over the Strait of Georgia were calm.